- The job/employment scam takes advantage of those who are seeking work.

 - They are then asked to withdraw cash in order to purchase Bitcoin.
 These Bitcoin are, in turn, sent to the wallet address of the scammer.

-- Demographic of targets: The elderly, recent immigrants, the young (students with little knowledge of legal systems), and workers who receive payment under the table.
+- Demographic of targets: The elderly, recent immigrants, the young (students with little knowledge of legal systems).

 How it Works

 The scammer will contact a job seeker through email or a phone call, and offer them a job.
 If the job seeker believes that this job offer is legitimate, they will accept their offer and follow the scammer's subsequent instructions.

 The instructions will involve funneling money from a compromised bank account controlled by the scammer, into the target’s bank account; this is done via Interac e-Transfer or with a cheque.
 The target will then be instructed to withdraw most of the transferred money, with the difference being the target’s compensation.
 The target is then requested to use the withdrawn money to purchase cryptocurrency at a Bitcoin ATM and send it to the scammer's wallet address.
 When the compromised bank account holder discovers money missing, they will report it to their local authorities, who will ask the bank to reverse the transaction.
 After the transaction is reversed, the target will be left at a loss, having already withdrawn the money sent to them.

 Prevention: Stay Alert